wanggrun/Learning-Feature-Pyramids/README.md

 # we must first fix all the parameters except the last layer including 21 channels.
 We only train the last layer for adaption
 # by adding: "with freeze_variables(stop_gradient=True, skip_collection=True): " in Line 206 of resnet_model_voc_aspp.py
 # Then we finetune all the parameters.
-# The model is first trained on COCO, then on train_aug of voc.
-For testing on voc leaderboard, the model is further trained on voc val.
+# For evaluation on voc val set, the model is first trained on COCO, then on train_aug of voc.
+# For evaluation on voc leaderboard (test set), the above model is further trained on voc val.
 # it achieves 81.0% on voc leaderboard.
 # a training script example is as follows.
 python resnet-msc-voc-aspp.py   --gpu 0,1,2,3,4,5,6,7  --load [ROOT-TO-LOAD-MODEL]  --data_format NHWC  -d 101  --mode resnet --log_dir [ROOT-TO-SAVE-MODEL]  --data [ROOT-OF-TRAINING-DATA]